-The Sub-Advisor has partnered with INCO (http://inco.co.com/), an organisation specialising in impact investment, to provide assistance in assessing and reporting on the social outcomes of the Portfolio and providing research on trends and practices relevant to impact investment.
+The Investment Manager has partnered with INCO (http://inco.co.co.com/), an organisation specialising in impact investment, to provide assistance in assessing and reporting on the social outcomes of the Portfolio and providing research on trends and practices relevant to impact investment.

-To that end, a Social Advisory Panel (or "SAP"), composed of 2 members nominated by the Sub-Advisor, 3 members nominated by INCO and 2 independent appointees, has been established to review, advise on and monitor the application and development of the Social Rating Methodology as well as to review the actual social outcomes of investments that have been made by the Sub-Advisor.
+To that end, a Social Advisory Panel (or "SAP"), composed of 2 members nominated by the Investment Manager, 3 members nominated by INCO and 2 independent appointees, has been established to review, advise on and monitor the application and development of the Social Rating Methodology as well as to review the actual social outcomes of investments that have been made by the Investment Manager.